NCI-GDC/gdc-frontend-framework/holmes-py/README.md

 ### How to Execute Each Type of Test Suite
 The tests should be ran by tag.
 We have open-access and controlled-access tests that are not compatible to be ran together.
-The controlled-access tests require you to manually login when prompted.
-The other tests do not have to be interacted with once execution begins.
 Any of the commands below can also be ran in parallel or with de-bug mode.

-See above for commands.
+The controlled-access tests require you to manually login to the data portal when prompted in the terminal.
+You will be prompted at the beginning of the test run.
+You only need to login to one window when running controlled access tests regardless if running in parallel.
+For further details on controlled-access mechanism, see the step login_to_data_portal_if_necessary() inside file generic_steps.py

 #### Regression Test
 ````